×

 • Malaysian is spoken as a national language in: Malaysia.

 You will also get to know the continents where Afrikaans and Malaysian speaking countries lie.
-Based on the number of people that speak these languages, the position of Afrikaans language is not available and position of Malaysian language is 54.
+Based on the number of people that speak these languages, the position of Afrikaans language is 23 and position of Malaysian language is 54.
 Find all the information about these languages on Afrikaans and Malaysian.

 Afrikaans and Malaysian Language History